Experienced Charleston Bicycle Accident Lawyer

 The Most Dangerous Locations for Bicyclists

 The vast majority of fatal bicycle accidents occur in urban areas, likely due to a combination of variables such as narrower roads and higher traffic levels.
-Most occur away from intersections, where bicycles are traveling parallel to traffic and vehicles are traveling at higher speeds and less vigilant.
+Most occur away from intersections, where bicycles are traveling parallel to traffic and vehicles are traveling at higher speeds and are less vigilant.

 Most Bicycle Fatalities Happen at Night